MrWiskerz/AIMED-Research-Repository/README.md

 # DietDroid 3000 Research Project
-We are a bunch of college students interested in inbestigated how an AI-driven personalized diet recommendation system compares to traditional diet plans in terms of effectiveness, lifestyle preference, and user satisfaction in achieving individual dietary goals.
+We are a bunch of college students interested in investigating how an AI-driven personalized diet recommendation system compares to traditional diet plans in terms of effectiveness, lifestyle preference, and user satisfaction in achieving individual dietary goals.
 Data is collected by asking participants to fill out carefully structured form regarding their dietary needs and personal preferences.
 Gemini-1.5-Flash API is the machine learning algorithm